pudnewbury/IBC-Icons/README.md

 #### Using a font

-The `font` folder contains pre-generated font files that can be included in a project.
+The `fonts` folder contains pre-generated font files that can be included in a project.
 This is especially convenient for the web; however, it is generally better to link to the web font hosted on Google Fonts:

 ```html
 link rel="stylesheet" href="style.css">